Back to top

 - Senior Fellow, Marc L. Johnson, has received two new research positions associated with the University of Ottawa; one with the Language Management Interdisciplinary Research Group which is affiliated with the Canadian Centre for Studies and Research on Bilingualism and Language Planning and the Official Languages and Bilingualism Institute, and the second with the Chaire de recherche sur la francophonie et les politiques publiques.

 - Senior Fellow, Marc L. Johnson, under his company name Socius Research and Consulting, is facilitating a process to develop a theory of change on intergenerational language transmission in the Francophone minority communities (2015).
 This mandate is being carried out on behalf of the Official Languages Branch of Canadian Heritage and brings together a pan-Canadian panel of experts.

 - On September 16, Caroline Andrew, Eric Champagne and Steve Pomeroy from the Centre on Governance participated to a major iVote Debate on Municipal Infrastructure.
 Other participants on the panel included Professor Luc Turgeon (School of Political Studies), Maxime Pedneaud-Jobin (Mayor of Gatineau), Berry Vrbanovic (Mayor of Kitchener), Catherine McKenna (Liberal Party Candidate, Ottawa-Centre) and Emilie Taman (NDP Candidate, Ottawa-Vanier) and Calgary Mayor Naheed Nenshi who addressed the audience live via-Facebook.

 - The Centre on Governance’s Annual Report has been completed.
-Please see the Centre on Governance’s 2014 Annual Report for information about the activities and publications the Centre has completed.
+Please see the 2014 Annual report for the Centre on Governance for information about the activities and publications the Centre has completed.